-Adjustments for dropped courses will be issued based on the date a course is dropped, according to the schedule below from the first date of the session, which may be earlier than the first meeting day of the course (dates are subject to change).
-The session for on-campus courses begins the Monday of the week when a course first meets; the session for modular courses begins the first day of any pre-course work.
-Courses may vary in length and follow a different adjustment schedule.
-Please contact studentbookkeeping@moody.edu for specific dates and information regarding refund policies.
+Refunds will be issued based on the date a course is dropped, according to the schedule below from the first date of the session, which may be earlier than the first meeting day of the course (dates are subject to change).
+The session for oncampus courses begins the Monday of the week when a course first meets; the session for modular courses begins the first day of any pre-course work.
+Courses may vary in length and follow a different refund schedule.
+Please contact studentbookkeeping@moody.edu for specific dates and information regarding Refund Policies.